theheuman/scrim-bot/README.md

 `
 npm run create-config
 `
-This script will default to generic placeholders but can use environment variables of the same name to fill in values.
+This script will default to generic placeholders but can use environment variables of the same names to populate the values.
 The script will warn you which variables are missing and you can re run it to get the correct values.

 Then you can run tests with